cscwcu/workshops/success-in-computer-science/end.md

 ## Reach out

 All the CSC officers are available on Discord, and we're happy to help you with anything you need.
 We're invested in your success!
-Join the [Computer Science and Math Server](https://discord.gg/aHAS6UDZ6z) to get in touch with us!
+Join the [Computer Science Club server](https://discord.gg/9245SRF57d) to get in touch with us!

 You can also email the CSC at [wcucsc01@gmail.com](mailto:wcucsc01@gmail.com) if you have any questions or need help with anything.